Children, Orphans, & Women

 - Creating child-friendly spaces where children can continue to learn, even in times of conflict or natural disaster.

-- Protecting the rights, dignity and safety of children
+- Protecting the rights, dignity and safety of children and Challenging unjust laws, policies and practices.

 - Educating women tend to earn more, have better jobs.